 |Total Credit Hours||124|

-Calculus II is a 5-credit course on the Omaha Campus.
+Calculus II is a 5-credit course on the Scott Campus (in Omaha).
 Students taking Calculus II on the Lincoln Campus will need to obtain an additional 1 credit hour of math or science.

 NOTE: Three hours of the engineering electives can be chosen from a list of approved non-ECEN courses.